DHRI-Curriculum/intro-python-workshop/lessons.md

 'hey you!'
 ```

 You can play around with `input()` by adding some prompt text within the parenthesis.
 Whatever you put inside the parenthesis, enclosed by quotes, will prompt the user to type in their text, which is then assigned to the variable set to `input()`.
-Sounds complicated, so give it a go:
+Sounds complicated, so give it some practice:

 ```pycon
 >>> feelings = input('What are you feeling today? ')
 What are you feeling today?
 ```

-Note that there's a little space after the question mark and before the closing quotation mark, which is to improve spacing and readability.
+Note that there's a little space after the question mark and before the closing quotation mark, which is to improve readability.

 We can answer with `all of the feelings!`.
 Then, when we type in our varialbe `feelings` and press enter, we'll get our input printed back at us.